 Now that we’ve uncovered why working with a corrosion-resistant metal is important, we can dive into the different varieties that exist.
 Below is a helpful list along with a description of each type of metal.

 Stainless steel comes in hundreds of different grades.
 All grades contain a specific level of iron, an element that easily oxidizes into rust, but stainless steel also contains high levels of chromium.
 This element can form a protective coating on stainless steel, making it corrosion resistant.
 The higher percentage of chromium a grade has, the more resistant it is to corrosion.
+Many industries purchase durable stainless steel to build machinery and various components.

 Copper, brass, and bronze are all considered red metals.
 These metals contain little to no iron, which is what prevents them from rusting.
 However, red metals do oxidize and can turn green when exposed to oxygen.
 This green layer actually enhances the metals’ ability to resist corrosion and add to its long life span.